JCRexon/lostinthenetwork/content/posts/k8s-analogy.md

 date = 2026-06-15T00:35:17+00:00
 draft = false
 +++
-## Alternative ELI5 Approach for Kubernetes Architectures
+## Alternative ELI5 for Kubernetes
 As of late I have been studying for the Certified Kubernetes Administrator (CKA) certification.
 I've been using the excellent KodeKloud CKA course (see below for links\!) and I found their ship analogy to be a strong way to simplify the Kubernetes architecture & components.
 I was considering the analogy last week and questioned if there's an alternative analogy that would be accessible to individuals that don't have a clear conceptual understanding of ships.

 My son is 3.5 years old and is often interested in what I am doing.
 He does not have a strong conceptual understanding of ships or boats.
 He does have an understanding of schools and how they function (albeit currently limited to his kindergarten environment).
 I appreciate we are 1.5 years early, but it gives me time to finesse things :)